-You should work with the youth league to get the league supervisor, or someone else associated with the league to get their RVP.
+You should work with the youth league to get the league supervisor, or someone else associated with the league to be a Registered Volunteer.
 Once they are a Registered Volunteer, they can take the office position back.
 In the meantime, you are the youth officer and responsible for the duties of this position.